jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

 It should neither force nor tempt into either of those two channels more of a country's capital than what would naturally flow into them.

-32 When the produce of any country exceeds its own demand, the surplus must be sent abroad.
+{{< s v="32" >}} When the produce of any country exceeds its own demand, the surplus must be sent abroad.
 It must be exchanged for something which is in demand at home.

 Without such exportation, a part of the productive labour of the country will cease and its resulting value will diminish.